bieron/taskhandler/README.md

 DESCRIPTION
     schedule runs tasks in order specified in a schedule file.
-    Schedule can be given as a file or read from STDIN.
+    Schedule can be given as a file path or read from STDIN.

     It executes tasks locally, saving their stdouts and stderrs to --logdir.